 In order to meet our commitment to providing an ever more inclusive workplace, candidates may be asked to complete a recruitment monitoring questionnaire.
 All completed monitoring forms will be treated as confidential.
 This data will be separated from the application on receipt, and those involved in the selection process will not have access to it.
 The information given by candidates will be solely used for the purpose of benchmarking, and helping us improve the recruitment process.

-6. Queries

-If you have any questions or queries about any of the details contained within this policy, please contact recruitment@etoncollege.org.uk a.
-Verification of your education and work history
+6. Queries If you have any questions or queries about any of the details contained within this policy, please contact recruitment@etoncollege.org.uk Appendix One - Pre-employment checks for applicants a.
+Verification of your work history